githubacct0/kalos-frontend/test/readme.md

 If importing a module, for example Event, try to name it "EventModule" (putting Module after the module name) unless importing from a protobuffer.

 If importing from a protobuffer, for example user_pb.d.ts, try to name it "UserProto" (putting Proto after the module name).

+# General Tips

+If you cannot stub a certain server call with Sinon and cannot figure out why, check to see if the call is try-catched in the relevant module.
+If it isn't, that may clue you in on issues (we should strive to have full try-catch error handling in our modules anyway).